Strobesstrobes

 Does PCI DSS require penetration testing?

 Yes, explicitly.
-PCI DSS Requirement 11.4 mandates internal penetration testing (11.4.2) and external penetration testing (11.4.3) at least once every 12 months and after any significant change.
-It also requires a documented methodology (11.4.1) and segmentation testing (11.4.5 and 11.4.6).
-This is the clearest pentest mandate of any major standard.
+Requirement 11.4 mandates internal (11.4.2) and external (11.4.3) penetration testing at least every 12 months and after any significant change, plus a documented methodology (11.4.1) and segmentation testing (11.4.5 and 11.4.6).
+It is the clearest pentest mandate of any major standard, and the v4.x requirements have been mandatory since 31 March 2025.

 How often does PCI DSS require a penetration test?